OchiabutoKelechi/Business-Analysis-Project/README.md

 After thoroughly cleaning and transforming the dataset into a usable format, I undertook a comprehensive Exploratory Data Analysis (EDA) to gain an in-depth understanding of the data and derive actionable business insights.
 The following key business questions guided my analysis and informed the visualizations I created:

-- What is the total sales?
+- What is the Total Sales?
-- Which Store generated the highest sales?
+- Which Store generated the highest Sales?
-- Which product(s) generate the highest sales?
+- Which Product(s) generated the highest Sales?
-- Which payment method did customers use most frequently?
+- Which Payment Method did customers use most frequently?
-- What are the customer's age groups?
+- What are the Customer's age groups?
 - Between Male and Female customers, who made the highest purchases?
-- What is the sales trend?
-Which Month(s) and Quarter generated the highest Sales?
+- What is the Sales trend?
-- What is the Year-over-Year (YoY) Sales trend?
+- What is the Year-over-Year (YoY) Sales?

 ## Data Analysis